dwyl/flutter-phoenix-channels-demo/README.md

 [the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
 for the Flutter app to run.

-This process can take a while.
+This process can take a few seconds, which is *not desirable*.

 However,
 we can **improve `Lighthouse` metrics** by adding a splash screen,